pedrokohler/Readability-frontend/README.md

 # Readability

 > A project for readability tests in portuguese.
-It gives you the scores of the most relevant tests any text you insert and stores that text for future consultation.
+It gives you the scores of the most relevant tests for any text you insert and stores that text for future consultation.

 ## Live Version